 i.
 All materials should be uploaded to the correct repository

 ii.
-Outgoing Executive Board creates an operations calendar and a transition document
+The outgoing Executive Board creates an operations calendar, and a transition document

 b.
 Leaving in the middle of your post

-I. If an Executive Board members leaves his/her post in the middle of a term, he/she must schedule an exit meeting with the executive board and relinquish all notes, important documents, and training materials
+i.
+If an Executive Board member leaves their post in the middle of a term, they must schedule an exit meeting with the Executive Board and relinquish all notes, important documents, and training materials.

 Article IV: Committees